Lurk-r/Conject/README.md

 ## Features

-- Console-only UI (clean CLI flow)
+- Console-only UI
 - Default target process pattern
 - DLL discovery from injector folder (`*.dll`)
 - Lightweight and easy to use
 - Minimal dependencies (Windows API only, no `vcruntime`)
 - Portable (with `/MT`)
 - Single or multi-DLL injection
-- Retry handling with elevation/crash checks
+- Retry with elevation/crash checks